 Body: yellow or red chenille

-Ideally you want the side feathers to be quite bulky to hide the chenille.
+Ideally, you want the side feathers to be quite bulky to hide the chenille.
 It can take quite a few pairs of Woodcock feathers to get the desired effect.
 In the sample shown you can see the covering is still a bit “thin” above the hook bend with the black squirrel tail visible.
 Derek Quilliam states in his fine book mentioned above that in Keith Draper’s opinion the Lord’s Killer is a difficult fly to tie.
 It can take as many as 16 of the soft brown woodcock feathers to get it to look right!

-Lords Killer is one of the most popular patterns for Taupo and Rotorua.
+Lords Killer was one of the most popular patterns for Taupo and Rotorua.